timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - treat chip clicks as commands to scroll rather than as a second permanent source of truth;
 - keep programmatic-scroll coordination in one place if product behavior requires it.

-The same problem existed even more naturally in classic Android Views and two-way Data Binding.
+The same problem existed even more naturally in classic Android Views, listener binding, and two-way Data Binding-style synchronization.
 Consider a `Select all` checkbox and several individual filter checkboxes.
-The user checks `Select all`, the ViewModel marks every filter selected, Data Binding updates every checkbox, checkbox listeners fire, the ViewModel receives individual filter changes, recalculates `allSelected`, and updates the `Select all` checkbox again.
+The user unchecks one individual filter, the ViewModel emits `allSelected == false`, binding sets `selectAll.isChecked = false`, and that programmatic update triggers the `Select all` listener.
+The ViewModel may then clear every filter, not only the one the user changed.
 Real projects often added guards by detaching listeners, ignoring programmatic updates, or comparing old and new values.

 Compose changes the mechanics, but not the architectural lesson: if two UI states drive each other, one part of the system must own the coordination.